Opeoluwa-Ogunlaja/WE-Hub-bot/README.md

 ### Get a Sandbox

 To do this, Create an account [here](https://www.twilio.com/docs/whatsapp/sandbox) and complete the process.
+After that, you go to your *console > Messaging > settings > Whatsapp Sandbox Settings* and follow the instructions you see there

 ### Ngrok account